CorentinAube/NanoViZer/README.md

 - number_of_blocks.tsv: This file contains the count of reads that contain two or more blocks.
 - read_count.tsv: This file contains the summary of NanoViZer.
 - read_size.tsv: This file contains the count of reads at a given size.
 - start_site.tsv: This file contains the count of the first positions of the reads.
+- variants.tsv: This file contains all the barcodes and their associated counts.

 ## 5. Troobleshooting
 **- Genome size too short**